PanosAntoniadis/slp-ntua/Lab2/README.md

 - __create_lm.py:__ Creates lm_train.text, lm_dev.text and lm_test.text that will be used for the implementation of the language model.

-- __create_nonsilence.py:__ Create nonsilence_phones.txt that contains all the non silence phones of the corpus.
+- __create_nonsilence.py:__ Creates nonsilence_phones.txt that contains all the non silence phones of the corpus.

 - __perplexity.sh:__ Computes the perplexity of the language model.

-- __Remaining scripts are based on the steps in the probled-description:__
+- __Remaining scripts are based on the steps in the project-description:__
   - PROLAB: run ./prolab.sh
   - LAB 4.1: run ./lab4_1.sh
   - LAB 4.2: run ./lab4_2.sh